-First, we’ll review our top picks for the best air rifle scopes, and then go through the technical specs and criteria we used for rating these products in How To Choose The Best Air Rifle Scope For You.
+First, we’ll review our top picks for the best air rifle scopes, and then go through the technical specs and criteria we used for rating these products in How To Choose The Best Air Rifle Scope.

-Quick Answer: Best Air Rifle Scopes of 2018
+Quick Answer: The 5 Best-Rated Air Rifle Scopes

 - CVLIFE Hunting Rifle Scope 2.5-10x40e

 CVLIFE makes scopes that span the spectrum for an audience of raving fans that have nothing but good things to say.
 This 2.5 – 10x power scope features an additional laser that can reach up to 100 yards with precision accuracy.

 - Laser visible up to 100 yards

 I do like that this scope comes with adjustable turrets for on-the-fly corrections.
 Once sighted in and zeroed out at a certain distance, you can adjust the crosshairs based on alternate distances on the fly.

 The variable scope can be compensated with a Kellner eyepiece which moves in and out ever so slightly to adjust for image clarity at different magnification settings.
 This is combined with three choices of reticle – black, red, or green.